isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mushrooms/index.md

 When the amount of phosphorous exceeds calcium, phosphorous reacts with calcium to form calcium phosphate which is difficult to absorb in the gut.

-- Further, experts recommend including more foods that have a balanced calcium-to-phosphorus ratio in the[dragon's diet](https://pestpolicy.com/what-do-bearded-dragons-eat/).
-Some of these foods are vegetables and calcium-dusted insects.
+- Further, experts recommend including more foods that have a balanced calcium-to-phosphorus ratio in the[dragon's diet](https://pestpolicy.com/what-do-bearded-dragons-eat/).Some of these foods are vegetables and calcium-dusted insects.

 ###  **2. ****Oxalic Acid in Mushrooms Negatively Affects calcium levels**